 Devising of Recommender System

 The data was meticulously prepared in the earlier stages to cater to various learning machines, including those employing deep learning techniques.
-While positive and negative DDIs are labeled distinctly, the zero label doesn’t denote the absence of interaction between a drug pair.
+While positive and negative DDIs are labeled distinctly, the zero label does not denote the absence of interaction between a drug pair.
 Instead, it indicates that no interaction has been identified for that specific drug pair.
 In the following sections, a method for identifying pairs of non- interacting drugs is outlined.
 These drug pairs are then utilized as zero-labeled data in the subsequent training phase.